Spurs coach Popovich blasts President Trump | FOX Sports

 Spurs coach Popovich blasts President Trump

-San Antonio’s long-time coach, who has been highly critical of Donald Trump in the past, went on a lengthy rant about the newly sworn-in president on Saturday night, calling him a bully and saying he hopes he can change while in office.
+San Antonio’s longtime coach, who has been highly critical of Trump in the past, went on a lengthy rant about the new president on Saturday night, calling him a bully and saying he hopes he can change while in office.

 While meeting with reporters before the Spurs played the NBA champion Cavaliers, Popovich didn’t hold back in offering his disdain for Trump and members of his administration.